Presentation Tips

 • Design Supporting Visuals: Slides support your message, they don't replace it.
 PowerPoint expert advice from professional presenters emphasizes: "PowerPoint is NOT a note tool, it's a presentation aid tool.
 Keep slides brief, use them only to punctuate what YOU are saying."

 Follow the assertion-evidence approach: one clear sentence per slide, supported by relevant visual evidence.
 Your audience cannot simultaneously read dense text and listen to you speak.
+And if building those slides is what's eating your prep time, an ai presentation maker can handle the layout and design so your hours go into narrative and rehearsal instead.

-Practice: Rehearse Like It Matters
+3. Practice: Rehearse Like It Matters

 • Practice Out Loud: Rehearsing silently in your head differs fundamentally from speaking aloud.
 Recording yourself reveals awkward phrasing, incorrect pacing, and unclear transitions.
 One academic researcher recommends: "Turn on dictation software and speak to each slide.
 Edit what you said.
 Repeat until you're satisfied."